jusbuckingham/jusbuckingham/README.md

 # Jus Buckingham Personal Website

 This is my personal website, built using Next.js, Tailwind CSS, and TypeScript.
-The site is deployed on Vercel and showcases my background, current projects, and provides links to my GitHub and a podcast interview.
+The site is deployed on Vercel and showcases my background, current projects, and selected links to my work.

 ## Technologies Used